isomerpages/nrf-create/_galleries/Video/Cheap water quality sensor (in Mandarin).md

 18 Feb 2014

-This cheap water quality sensor was developed by researchers from Singapore-MIT Alliance for Research and Technology (SMART), and can detect more than 100 different organic and inorganic contaminant...
+This cheap water quality sensor was developed by researchers from Singapore-MIT Alliance for Research and Technology (SMART), and can detect more than 100 different organic and inorganic contaminants.